ticketbase/help.ticketbase.com/articles/theme-editor.md

 ### Viewing the edited page and saving

-On the upper right corner of the theme editor screen, click on "Preview" to see the changes, and "Save" to save the edits you've made.
+On the upper right corner of the theme editor screen, click on "Preview" to see the changes full screen, and "Save" to save the edits you've made.

 ![](http://i.imgur.com/yM27Uh2.png)